 This chapter describes the quotas that limit the use of various system resources.
 You can assign quotas to a user when you create an account.
-RSTS/E quotas fall into four categories:
+RSTS/E quotas fall into these categories:

 - Disk quotas

 - Job quotas

 - Send/Receive quotas

-- System dynamic memory limits
+- Dynamic region limits